CQX96/CQX96-Linux/Documentation/process/kernel-docs.rst

       :Date: 1995
       :Pages: 552
       :ISBN: I-56592-074-0
-      :Notes: Though not being directly about Linux, Linux aims to be POSIX.
+      :Notes: Though not being directly about CQX96, CQX96 aims to be POSIX.
 Good reference.

     * Title:  **UNIX  Systems  for  Modern Architectures: Symmetric Multiprocessing and Caching for Kernel Programmers**